 Our post-operative pain relief depot, POSIDUR, is a sustained release injectable using our SABERTM delivery system to deliver bupivacaine, an off-patent anesthetic agent.
-SABER is a patented controlled drug delivery technology that can be formulated for systemic or local administration of drugs via theoral or non-oral route.
-POSIDUR is designed to be administered to a surgical site at the time of surgery for post-operative pain relief and is intended to provide local analgesia for up to 3 days, which we believe coincides with the time period of the greatest need for post surgical pain control in most patients.
-POSIDUR is currently in Phase II clinical trials.
+SABER is a patented controlled drug delivery technology that can be formulated for systemic or local administration of drugs via the oral or non-oral route.
+POSIDUR is designed to be administered to a surgical site at the time of surgery for post-operative pain relief and is intended to provide local analgesia for up to 3 days, which we believe coincides with the time period of the greatest need for post-surgical pain control in most patients.

 In January 2006, the U.S. Investigational New Drug (IND) application for POSIDUR was accepted by the U.S. Food and Drug Administration (FDA).
 In April 2006, we announced the results from our first Phase II clinical study in hernia patients conducted in Australia.
-In the second quarter of 2006, we initiated dosing in the first U.S. clinical trial, a Phase II, placebo-controlled trial in hernia patients and expanded the development of POSIDUR into multiple ongoing Phase II clinical trials in the U.S. and in other countries in a variety of soft-tissue and orthopedic surgeries for the purpose of selecting the optimal dosing and the surgical procedures for our pivotal Phase III trials.
+In the second quarter of 2006, we expanded the development of POSIDUR into multiple on-going Phase II clinical trials in the U.S. and in other countries in a variety of surgical procedures for the purpose of selecting the optimal dosing and the surgical procedures for our pivotal Phase III trials.

 In November 2006, we entered into a collaboration agreement with Nycomed.
 Under the terms of the agreement, we licensed to Nycomed the exclusive commercialization rights to POSIDUR for the EU and select other countries.
-Nycomed paid us an upfront license fee of \$14 million, with future potential additional milestone payments of up to \$188 million upon achievement of defined development, regulatory and sales milestones.
-We will jointly direct and equally fund with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the EU In addition, we will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
+Nycomed paid us an upfront license fee of \$14.0 million, with future potential additional milestone payments as of signing of up to \$188.0 million upon achievement of defined development, regulatory and sales milestones; of the \$188.0 million described above, \$8.0 million was recognized as revenue in the second quarter of 2007 due to the achievement of a clinical development milestone and received by us in August 2007.
+We are jointly directing and equally funding with Nycomed a development program for POSIDUR intended to secure regulatory approval in both the U.S. and the EU.
+In addition, we will manufacture and supply the product to Nycomed for commercial sale in the territory licensed to Nycomed.
 Nycomed will pay us blended royalties on sales in the defined territory of 15-40% depending on annual sales, as well as a manufacturing markup.
 We retain full commercial rights to POSIDUR in the U.S., Canada, Asia and other countries.

-1 NOTE: POSIDURTM, SABERTM, ELADURTM, TRANSDURTM, ORADURTM, DURINTM, CHRONOGESIC®, MICRODURTM, ALZET® and LACTEL® are trademarks of DURECT Corporation.
+NOTE: POSIDURTM, SABERTM, ELADURTM, TRANSDURTM, ORADURTM, DURINTM, CHRONOGESIC®, ALZET® and LACTEL® are trademarks of DURECT Corporation.
 Other trademarks referred to belong to their respective owners.